 Each college at UH, Manoa (Arts and Sciences, Business, etc.) and each campus in the University of Hawaii system has its own requirements.
-It is important that students consult program advisors to help plan the selection and sequence of course work.
-Students can achieve their academic and professional career goals by a judicious selection of courses.
+It is important that students consult Liberal Arts Academic Counselors or Faculty Advisors to help plan the selection and sequence of course work.
+Students can achieve their academic and professional career goals by a careful selection of courses.